 - To participate with respect, fair play and with a knowledge of rules and laws of different activities and sports

-Miss Mead - Head of Department
+Mr Johnson - Head of Department

 Key Stage 3

 After an initial induction period in Year 7, PE is taught in sets dependant on ability throughout KS3.
-Generally, these are single gender groups but some sets are of mixed gender.
-Students receive 2 hr long lessons per week covering a broad and balanced curriculum and in line with the recommendations of the National curriculum.
+Generally, these are single-gender groups but some sets are of mixed gender.
+Students receive 2 hr long lessons per week covering a broad and balanced curriculum and in line with the recommendations of the National Curriculum.
 The emphasis of lessons at this level is to maximise interest in sport and physical activity, broaden students’ knowledge and understanding of the importance of an active lifestyle.

 Students will follow national guidelines throughout Key Stage 3 to support and prepare them for their Key Stage 4 courses.
 The school operates a banding system of 1-9 (9 being the highest band).
 Students will be given a target based upon their Key Stage 2 scores and baseline assessments on arrival at Edgbarrow.
 The band they are awarded at the end of the Key Stage is intended to be indicative of the grade they may achieve at GCSE.
+Banding

 Key Stage 4

-At Key Stage 4 students now also receive 2 hour long lessons per fortnight.
+At Key Stage 4 students now also receive 2 hour-long lessons per fortnight.
 Students are permitted to opt for activities they enjoy but are also encouraged to ensure they participate in a variety of activities.
 Students opt at the beginning of each term for their activities with emphasis on participation, health and fitness and building upon skills and techniques developed in Key Stage 3.
 The curriculum is varied, new and different activities are added continually to enthuse students and encourage a high level of participation as a performer, coach or official.
 Some of these activities include Dodge Ball, Ultimate Frisbee, Aerobics and Cheerleading.